UWrc/UWrc.github.io/docs/hyak101/containers/demonstration.md

 :::caution Disk Quota Exceeded

-When building a container, you may encournter the following error:
+When building a container, you may encounter the following error:

 ![Disk Quota Exceeded Error Message](/img/docs/disk-quota-exceeded.png)